jacklynmatts/wordle-solver/README.md

 TODO:
-~~- If a letter is "graded" "yellow", update $pattern to exclude char from that position~~
+- ~~If a letter is "graded" "yellow", update $pattern to exclude char from that position~~
 - when calculating word score, reward cross-discovery in solved positions